weirongw23/weirongw23/README.md

 | UniFlow  (Club Management Tools) | Front-End Software Engineer  | Winter 2021 |
 | Aperio Systems (Cybersecurity ML)  | Product Management Intern  | Summer 2020 |
 -->

-## About
-- 🔭 I’m currently working on scaling new unreleased products within Uber, platform for tech recruiting, and an audio curation and creation tool for users around the world.
-I am also dabbling with photograpy, design, and making videos on YouTube :)
-- 🌱 I’m currently learning Java, Golang, and Systems Design.
-- 💬 Ask me about anything you'd like :)
-- 📫 How to reach me:  [Website](https://www.weirongw.io) | [Email](mailto:weirongw@umich.edu)
-- ⚡ Fun fact: Come see lots of magic tricks, me running through a marathon in your city, or cooking delicious authentic Chinese food (I've worked at 4 Chinese restaurants and co-founded one with my family).